digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/manage_domain_entities.rst

     .. success:: domainManager1.health.initialized()
     .. assert:: !RES

-If the sync domain manager has ``auto-init = true`` (the default value) it also needs its identity to be generated and ready before we can bootstrap the sync domain:
+If the sync domain manager has ``auto-init = true`` (the default value) we need to make sure that the identity is generated and ready before we can bootstrap the sync domain:

 .. snippet:: distributed_domain_install
     .. success:: domainManager1.health.wait_for_identity()